 A revamped drive was organized for the second Saturday in May 1993, with a goal of at least one NALC local branch participating in each of the 50 states.
 The results were astounding.
 Over 11 million pounds of food were collected by over 220 union branches - a one day record in the United States.
 From Alaska to Florida and Maine to Hawaii, letter carriers did double duty by delivering the mail and picking up donations.
-In 2022, we celebrated the return of the in-person food drive which was our 30th annual Letter Carriers' Stamp Out Hunger® food drive.
-Our branches have collected a total of approximately 1.9 billion pounds of food over the history of the drive - an awesome achievement.
+In 2022, we celebrated the return of food drive which was our 30th annual Letter Carriers' Stamp Out Hunger ® food drive.
+Our branches collected over 41.2 million pounds of food for a cumulative total of approximately 1.82 billion pounds over the history of the drive - an awesome achievement.

-Each year, groups, businesses, and organizations join the NALC at the local, regional, and national levels, to help grow a campaign of hunger awareness and community action in conducting this one-day, record making food drive.
+Each year, groups, businesses, and organizations join the NALC at the local, regional, and national levels, to help grow a campaign of hunger awareness and community action in conducting this one day, record making food drive.
 From the beginning, at the national level, we have had the steadfast support of the USPS, United Way, and AFL-CIO.
 United Food and Commercial Workers union (UFCW) is the national premiere partner, adding the largest food union in the country to our efforts.
-Locally, the Letter Carrier Stamp Out Hunger® food drive enjoys partnerships with many church and faith groups, rotary and lions clubs, grocers and youth groups, and those who work to provide help and hope to those in need.
+Locally, the Letter Carrier Stamp Out Hunger Food Drive enjoys partnerships with many church and faith groups, Rotary and Lions Clubs, grocers and youth groups, and those who work to provide help and hope to those in need.

-We look forward to another awesome year, as we continue our fight to...
+We look forward to another awesome year in 2023, as we are...